We are always looking for new donor dogs to join our team of life savers.

 Animals can donate blood, without any harm to themselves, just as people do.
 Like humans, animals have different blood groups and test kits are available so that we can test your dog and select the safest donor blood type, which is DEA1.1 negative.

 There is much less demand for blood transfusions for cats.
-We will usually take blood from one can immediately transfuse it in to the sick cat.
+We will usually take blood from the donor cat and immediately transfuse it in to the sick cat.
 Cats that are donors need to be restricted indoors to prevent accidental transmission of the viral diseases FIV and FeLV which would then be passed on to the recipient.